 😊Why you should make this recipe.

-- There is no need to cook a whole turkey or even a whole breast with this easy pan-seared turkey tenderloin recipe.
+- There is no need to cook a whole turkey or even an entire breast but use a turkey breast tenderloin with this easy pan-seared turkey tenderloin recipe.
 Two turkey tenderloins are about 1 ½ pounds in total.

 - Pan searing will create a Maillard reaction for great flavor and more flavorful gravy, but it can be done without searing by adding about 10 minutes of oven time (watch the temperature.)